Conformal blocks attached to twisted groups: Preliminaries on groups arising from coverings and Hurwitz stacks

-We want to attach to any $\Gamma$-covering $(\Xt \overset{q}\to X \overset{\pi} \to S)$ and to the homomorphism $\rho \colon \Gamma \to \Aut(G)$ a group scheme $\H$ over $X$ in the same fashion as in \cite[Section 4]{balaji2011moduli}.
-We remark that Balaji and Seshadri consider $\rho$ to map to the inner automorphisms of $G$ only, i.e. arising from a morphism $\Gamma \to G$.
-Without imposing that restriction we allow also groups $\H$ which are non-split over the generic point of $X$.
+\begin{rmk}We remark that Balaji and Seshadri consider $\rho$ to map to the inner automorphisms of $G$ only, i.e. arising from a morphism $\Gamma \to G$.
+Without imposing that restriction we allow also groups $\H$ which are non-split over the generic point of $X$.\end{rmk}